secdev02/Network-Support/TESTING_COOKIES.md

 1. Load a HAR file that contains cookies
 2. Click "View Cookies" to see extracted cookies
+3. **Select cookies:**
+   - Click domain checkbox to select all cookies for that domain
+   - Click individual checkboxes for fine control
+   - Use "Select All" / "Deselect All" for bulk actions
+4. Click "Export ▼" to see export options:
-3. Click "Export Cookies" to save as JSON
+   - "Export as JSON (Our Format)" - Our metadata-rich format
-4. Review the JSON file structure
+   - "Export for Cookie-Editor" - Compatible with Cookie-Editor extension
+5. Export in both formats to test
-5. Reimport the JSON file to verify round-trip works
+6. Reimport each format to verify round-trip works
-6. Launch incognito session
+7. Launch session with selected cookies

+### 3. Test Cookie-Editor Compatibility

+1. Import `test-cookies-cookie-editor.json`
+2. Should see: "Format detected: Cookie-Editor"
+3. All 3 cookies loaded and selected
+4. Select some cookies, export as "Cookie-Editor" format
+5. Reimport that export
+6. Verify all cookies preserved correctly
+7. Test in actual Cookie-Editor extension (optional)

-### 3. Debug Cookie Import Issues
+### 4. Debug Cookie Import Issues

 **Check the console logs:**